axel-download-accelerator/axel/README.md

 [2]: https://tracker.debian.org/pkg/axel
 [3]: https://groups.google.com/forum/#!forum/axel-accelerator-dev

-## Building from source ##
+## Building from source

-Release tarballs contain a pre-generated buildsystem, but if you need to edit/patch it, or you're building from a copy of the repository, then you may need to run `autoreconf -i` to generate it.
-Further instructions are provided in the [INSTALL](INSTALL) file.
+WARNING: Building from the source code repository is recommended only when doing development, otherwise only use release tarballs.

+Axel uses GNU autotools for it's buildsystem; instructions are provided in the [INSTALL](INSTALL) file.
 The basic actions for most users are:

     ./configure && make && make install

-To build without SSL/TLS support, use `./configure --without-ssl`.
+To build without SSL/TLS support, pass to `configure` the `--without-ssl` flag.

+If you're working from the source code repository instead of a release tarball, you need to generate the buildsystem first with:

+    autoreconf -i

 ### Dependencies for release tarballs ###